Law Offices of Jordan Dyke

 • If it’s a borrower needing a power of attorney, then their lender will need to approve both its use and language.
 Some lenders are absolutely fine with a power of attorney.
 Others aren’t.

-• If it’s a seller, then a power of attorney is usually OK.
+• If it’s a seller, then a power of attorney is always OK.

-If you think you’ll need a power of attorney for your closing, please let us know as soon as possible, we’ll happily draft one for you.
+If you you think you’ll need a power of attorney for your closing, please let us know as soon as possible.
+We’ll happily draft one for you, free of charge.

 Prorations are the adjustment of property taxes between the buyer and seller at the time of closing, ensuring that both each are responsible for their fair share of the property taxes.
 Prorations are based on the number of days each owns the property during the tax year and appear as a separate line item on the settlement statement.